Skip to main content

 Current Fire Restrictions:

-STAGE I FIRE RESTRICTIONS - Unincorportated Chaffee and Fremont County (including municipalities of Buena Vista and Poncha Springs)
+STAGE I FIRE RESTRICTIONS - Unincorportated Chaffee (including municipalities of Buena Vista and Poncha Springs)

 The Chaffee and Fremont County Sheriff’s Office and Fire Warden have determined that dry, windy conditions and below-normal moisture levels have created elevated wildfire risk across the unincorporated areas of Chaffee and Fremont County.
 To protect public health and safety, Stage I Fire Restrictions will be implemented beginning February 24, 2026 for Fremont County and March 24, 2026 for Chaffee Countyv and will remain in effect until conditions improve and a rescission is formally issued.